shikikan-neko08/mikrotik-hotspot-login/README.md

-## Notes: This Repository Contains Ai Generated Material
+## Notes: This Repository Contains Ai Generated Material a.k.a Vibecoded
 Please keep in mind before using

 <details>